Contact us Start a Trial

 1. The configured commands should not cause side effects.
 If code generation is necessary for a project to work, it is best if the generation step is either not part of the build or repeated runs of the build do not regenerate from scratch but keep the existing generated files untouched.

 3. The build might still have accidental side effects.
 Since SVH attempts to capture targets automatically if some meaningful change on disk is detected, it might go into a build loop.
-This situation will be detected by the tool.
-Yet, the build script might need adjustments to not cause side effects.
-The automatic refresh of targets can be disabled in the settings JSON "sigasi.project.enableAutomaticTargetRefresh": false.
+Although this situation will be detected by the tool, the build script should be adjusted to avoid side effects.
+The automatic refresh of targets can be disabled by the sigasi.project.enableAutomaticTargetRefresh setting: